2025 KBO League season: Changwon NC Park incident

 On March 30, a game between the Twins and the Dinos at Changwon NC Park was postponed due to a small collapse of the stadium's structure.
 A few fans lining up for the game were injured.
 The next day, a young woman who was treated for a concussion died.
 The KBO canceled all April 1 league games to mourn.
 They resumed four games on April 2, but several future games at NC Park were postponed further for stadium repair.

 On April 9, the NC Dinos announced a general meeting with the joint task force on the incident.
 Changwon City and Changwon Facilities Management Corporation were involved.

-First Foreign hits 50 Homerun Record and breaks RBI Record in KBO History (50-150 Club)
+Records

-On September 25, Lewin Díaz (1B) of Lions broke South Korean baseball's single season RBI records while also becoming the most prolific home run hitter from outside of the country.
-Díaz drove in a run with double against the Kiwoom in the bottom of the fifth inning at Daegu Samsung Lions Park in Daegu for record 147th RBI of the KBO season.
-He broke. a tie with the current Lions teammate Park Byung-ho, who had 146 RBIs for Nexen Heroes in 2015.
-Then, he smacked a three-run in the bottom eighth to reach 150 RBI.
-With 49 homers, Díaz set another KBO record - the most home runs by a foreign player in a season.
-Díaz pulled ahead of former Lions Yamaico Navarro (2B), who had 48 homers in 2015.
+On September 25, Lewin Díaz (1B) of the Lions broke South Korean baseball's single season RBI record when he drove in a run with a double against the Heroes in the bottom of the fifth inning a in Daegu for his 147th RBI of the season.
+With 49 home runs, Díaz set another KBO record: the most home runs by a foreign player in a season.
+Díaz surpassed former Lion Yamaico Navarro who had 48 in 2015.

-On September 30, He achieved the KBO's first 50-home-run, 150-RBIs season and help the reach the postseason for the second consecutive year.
-He started as the cleanup first baseman in the home game against the Kia at Daegu Samsung Lions Park on that day.
-He faced KIA pitcher Kim Tae-hyoung with the score tied 0-0 in the first inning with one out and runners on the first and third.
-He drove it over the three-run homer to center.
-With that, Díaz wrote a new chapter as the KBO first player to reach 50 home runs and 150 RBI.
+On September 30, Díaz achieved the KBO's first 50-home-run, 150-RBI season vs. the Tigers with a three-run home run.